PaddlePaddle/docs/doc/fluid/advanced_usage/deploy/inference/windows_cpp_inference_en.md

    cmake .. -G "Visual Studio 14 2015" -A x64 -T host=x64 -DCMAKE_BUILD_TYPE=Release -DWITH_MKL=OFF -DWITH_GPU=OFF -DON_INFER=ON -DWITH_PYTHON=OFF -DMSVC_STATIC_CRT=OFF
    ```

-3. Open the `paddle.sln` using VisualStudio 2015，choose the`x64` for Slution Platforms，and `Release` for Solution Configurations，then build the `inference_lib_dist` project in the Solution Explorer(Rigth click the project and click Build)
+3. Open the `paddle.sln` using VisualStudio 2015, choose the`x64` for Slution Platforms, and `Release` for Solution Configurations, then build the `inference_lib_dist` project in the Solution Explorer(Rigth click the project and click Build).

 The inference library will be installed in `fluid_inference_install_dir`.

-version.txt constains the detailed configurations about the library，including git commit ID、math library, CUDA, CUDNN versions：
+version.txt constains the detailed configurations about the library, including git commit ID、math library, CUDA, CUDNN versions：

      GIT COMMIT ID: cc9028b90ef50a825a722c55e5fda4b7cd26b0d6